-Fifteen minutes in enough to create an essential website with details similar to what is on your business card.
-Your telephone number, email address and shop/office location doesn’t change too often.
+Fifteen minutes is enough to create an essential website with details similar to what is on your business card.
+Your telephone number, email address and shop/office location don’t change too often.
 Therefore, you’ll need to update the site only when those details change.
 That’s it.
-Quarter of an hour is enough to claim your spot on the Internet for years to come.
+A quarter of an hour is enough to claim your spot on the Internet for years to come.

-If you can spare more time I recommend writing few paragraphs about your business activities.
-Websites are not bound by the limits of paper size, so you can tell more detailed story.
-People are always interested about your origin, motivation and journey.
-Especially if they want to hire you, buy a product or sing up for monthly subscription.
-Additionally, more detailed text description positively affects your search engine relevancy.
+If you can spare more time I recommend writing a few paragraphs about your business activities.
+Websites are not bound by the limits of paper size, so you can tell a more detailed story.
+People are always interested in your origin, motivation and journey.
+Especially if they want to hire you, buy a product or sing up for a monthly subscription.
+Additionally, a more detailed text description positively affects your search engine relevancy.

 Where to start?

 There are three key elements that every website need to have:

 - Domain address.
 Much like a postal address, it is a unique path to reach your website.
 In my case it is nerdontour.net.